saraFadel/Evaluate-News-Articles-Using-NLP/README.md

 #Sentiment Analysis is MeaningCloud's solution for performing a detailed multilingual sentiment analysis of texts from different sources.

 --------------------------------
-Before running the code, you must create a .env file in the root then includes in it PORT = YOUR_PORT
+Before running the code, you must create a .env file in the root directory then includes in it PORT = YOUR_PORT
 API_KEY = 'YOUR API_TOKEN'
 --------------------------------